You have just opened your new batch of shaving cream. It looks and smells great, but you wonder if the shaving cream will go bad.

-Remember one of the tasks of preservatives in shaving cream is to stop the growth of bacteria and fungi.
-Now that your cream has passed its expiration date, these nasties have a party as they get a chance to multiply within the product.
+Remember, one of the tasks of preservatives in shaving cream is to stop the growth of bacteria and fungi.
+Now that your cream has passed its expiration date, these nasties have a party as they can multiply within the product.

-Applying old shaving cream to your face is only transferring the bacteria from the can to your skin.
+Applying old shaving cream to your face only transfers the bacteria from the can to your skin.

 According to the National Centre of Biotechnology Information, 50-60% of men have sensitive skin.

 Expired shaving cream no longer provides you with the same level of protection as it once did.
 So, if you have sensitive skin and want to use old cream, beware of the consequences.
-Mainly your skin can become irritated and you run the risk of developing a rash.
+Mainly your skin can become irritated, and you risk developing a rash.

 We mentioned in the previous section about bacteria growing in cream that has gone off.
 Your skin will react (not in a good way) to these microorganisms.

-Once you open your shaving cream, you are marking off the days before it turns bad.
-But, you can help extend the shelf life of your cream by taking some simple steps.
+Once you open your shaving cream, mark off the days before it turns bad.
+But you can help extend the shelf life of your cream by taking some simple steps.

 Just like vampires, shaving cream doesn’t like light.
 That’s due to the emulsive property of the cream.
 Sunlight or artificial light affects this aspect of the product.
-What this means is that, unless you store your cream somewhere dark, it can start to turn clumpy.
+This means that unless you store your cream somewhere dark, it can start to turn clumpy.

 Bacteria, mold, and fungi love moist environments.
 It’s like heaven to them and they grow and thrive.
 That’s not so great for your shaving cream or you.
 You can slow down the process by storing your cream in a dry location.

 Again we are talking about bacteria.
 Pfizer claims that our hands contain 3,200 germs.
-If you use your hands to scoop out your shaving cream, these can be transferred into the product.
+Using your hands to scoop out your shaving cream, these can be transferred into the product.
 With that, you are reducing the life of the cream.

-Shaving cream, like any other consumable product, does have a set shelf life.
-Once you open the can, you have around six months of use before the cream starts to turn bad.
+Shaving cream, like any other consumable product, has a shelf life.
+Once you open the can, you have around six months of use before the cream turns bad.

 If you are the daring type who enjoys using products after they have expired, then go for it with your shaving cream.
 You will find that it doesn’t feel as smooth, nor will you get the same level of lubrication and moisturizing from it once it starts to go off.